 In a typical reverse merger, upon the public company's acquisition of the private company, the private company's shareholders receive a substantial majority of the shares of the public company (normally 90% to 95% or perhaps more) and the control of the board of directors.
-A key benefit of the reverse merger is that no regulatory (i.e., SEC) review of the transaction is required.
+A key benefit of the reverse merger is that no regulatory review by the SEC of the transaction is required.
+However, certain fillings, procedures, and approvals will be required depending on where the public company is trading (NASDAQ, NYSE or OTCQX) and whether the public company is DTC eligible and has market makers.
 The transaction involves the private and public companies exchanging information on each other, negotiating the terms of the acquisition, and signing a merger or share exchange agreement.
 At the closing, the public shell company issues a substantial majority of its shares and the board control to the shareholders of the private company.
-In return for the sale of the shell, the private company typically pays the shareholders of the public shell company a sum of money and the shareholders of the public shell retain a negotiated amount of shares of stock in the combined company.
+In return for the sale of the shell, the private company typically pays the shareholders of the public shell company a sum of money and the shareholders of the public shell retain a negotiated percentage of the shares of stock in the combined company.
 The amount of money and percentage of shares retained is a matter of negotiation between the parties.
-The amounts depend upon: (i) the value of private operating company (ii) type of shell (whether it public reports to the SEC, whether and where its shares trade publicly, whether it has any liabilities or regulatory issues, etc.) and (iii) what the parties want (somewhat more money and less stock, others want less money and more stock).
+The amounts depend upon: (i) the value of the private operating company, (ii) type of shell (whether it files public reports to the SEC, whether and where its shares trade publicly, whether it has any liabilities or regulatory issues, etc.), and (iii) what the parties want (somewhat more money and less stock, others want less money and more stock).